Diagnostic Medical Sonography

 PREREQUISITE AND TRANSFER COURSE SELF EVALUATION

-To find out if your course meets the program prerequisite or transfer requirements.
-Click here and access our Transfer Credit Articulation Database for more information.
-Please visit our Admissions page for program start dates and application window and register for a webinar info session to start your enrollment process.
+To find out if your course meets the program prerequisite or transfer requirements, Click here to access our Transfer Credit Articulation Database for more information.
+Please visit our Admissions page for program start dates, application windows, and to register for a webinar info-session to start your enrollment process.

 FINANCIAL AID